 Information-processing research has focused intently on problem solving strategies in spatial tasks (Carpenter & Just, 1986; Cooper, 1980; Cooper & Mumaw, 1985; Lohman, 1984; Mumaw & Pellegrino, 1984; Pellegrino, Alderton & Shute, 1984; Salthouse, Babcock, Mitchell, Palmon, & Skovronek, 1990).
 Although few (if any) have used a qualitative approach, this body of research indicates that there are differences between problem solving approaches in individuals (both the content and procedures of the steps and their order).
 This often leads to differences in problem solving efficiency and effectiveness.
-As well, the research indicates that individuals strong in spatial ability may have multiple strategies and that they may fluidly change strategies while solving problems.
+As well, the research indicates that they may fluidly change strategies while solving problems.